Air campaign of the Uganda–Tanzania War: Invasion of Kagera

 In early September 1978 the Tanzanians noticed a high volume of Ugandan air reconnaissance flights.
 By the middle of the month the Ugandan aircraft began crossing into Tanzanian airspace.
+At this stage, Amin reportedly ordered the UAAF to start bombing Tanzanian targets.
+SUM member Paul Oryema Opobo claimed that the pilots selected for this mission, Lieutenant David Omita and Lieutenant Sam Walugembe, were supportive of the anti-Amin resistance.
+Thus, they deliberately launched their bombs at Lake Victoria instead of any Tanzanian settlements.
 Ugandan troops made their first incursion into Tanzania on 9 October 1978 when a motorised detachment entered a Tanzanian village only to be repulsed by artillery.
 The next day UAAF MiG fighters bombed forests in the Kagera Salient without effect.
 On 18 October, Ugandan MiGs bombed Bukoba, the capital of the West Lake Region.
 Despite facing ineffectual Tanzanian anti-aircraft fire, the bombings caused little damage.
 However, the explosions' reverberations shattered windows and incited the population to panic.
 On 25 October the Uganda Army attempted to invade northern Tanzania.
 The ground attack was repulsed by artillery, but UAAF MiGs continued to cross into Tanzanian airspace, where they were again harassed by ineffectual anti-aircraft fire.
 Ugandan MiGs bombed Bukoba and the Kyaka Bridge—a key crossing over the Kagera River—on 21 and 27 October; most of their bombs hit forests, but one barely missed Bukoba's hospital.
 The second attack prompted Bukoba's residents to flee the town.

 On 27 October, the first Tanzanian reinforcements arrived in the war zone.
 Among them was a team of six soldiers equipped with SA-7 MANPADS who took up position at Kyaka, and waited for enemy aircraft to enter their range.
 Around this time, the UAAF was ordered to bomb Tanzania's Field Tactical Headquarters at Kapwepwe.
-The pilots selected for the mission were Lieutenant David Omita, Lieutenant Atiku, Lieutenant Abusala, and possibly Lieutenant Walugembe.
+The pilots selected for the mission were Omita, Lieutenant Atiku, Lieutenant Abusala, and possibly Walugembe.
 Flying MiG-21s, they carried out the sortie, but as they returned to Uganda crossed into air space protected by the SA-7 team.
 The Tanzanians promptly hit the right wing of Omita's plane.
 He managed to safely eject just before his MiG exploded, and parachuted into a forest.
 From there, he managed to escape to Mutukula in Uganda.
 Amin's government admitted the loss, but downplayed it by claiming to have shot down several Tanzanian fighters which had allegedly attempted to bomb Ugandan cities.
 Furthermore, Amin promoted Omita, Atiku, Abusala, and Walugembe to the rank of captain.